 - Wrong description of prices: Mistakenly printing or advertising incorrect prices for products or services

 - Unauthorized use of another’s name or product online: Using a product or another person’s name without permission on the internet, including email and websites, to mislead potential customers

-Businesses in media, advertising, marketing, public relations, graphic design, certain types of information technology (IT), and entertainment are often excluded from the advertising injury coverage in general liability.
-These companies present increased exposure to advertising injuries due to the nature of their services.
-Personal injuries, however, are likely to be covered.
+Businesses in media, advertising, marketing, public relations, graphic design, and entertainment are often excluded from personal and advertising injury coverage.
+Personal injuries not related to advertising, however, are still likely to be covered.

 - Advertising agencies